wp-plugins/youtube-playlist-thumbs/readme.txt

 Just one.
 Youtube Iframe API is designed to work with one player at a time.
 Notice that on Youtube.com there is only one video player and links to multiple videos.

+= How many videos can I have in a playlist? =

+The current limit set by Youtube for a single request of playlist data (thumbs and titles) is 50.

 == Screenshots ==

 1. How the player should appear.